-Under delegation by the Secretary of Department of Infrastructure and Regional Development (the Department), Airservices can assist the aircraft operator/owner to meet the Regulations by doing one of the following:
+Under delegation by the Secretary of Department of Infrastructure, Regional Development and Cities (the Department), Airservices can assist the aircraft operator/owner to meet the Regulations by doing one of the following:

-- providing a permit to operate without a noise certificate if the requirements of Regulation 9A(2)(a) are satisfied.
+- providing a permit to operate without a noise certificate if the requirements of Section 14(3)(a) are satisfied.
 Note: a permit cannot be used for operations during the curfew period at relevant airports

-- conducting an Australian Noise Certification Test (Regulation 6A), resulting in an Australian noise certificate.
+- conducting an Australian Noise Certification Test (Section 8), resulting in an Australian noise certificate.

 Operators should check their Approved Flight Manual and international databases such as the European Aviation Safety Agency Type Certificate Datasheet for Noise (TCDSN) or the Federal Aviation Administration Type Certificate Data Sheets (TCDS) database to see if the aircraft’s configuration holds international noise certification.
 For aircraft to be ‘deemed’ as meeting the Regulations by Airservices, the operator will be required to provide evidence of its noise certification.
 Airservices can assist, however, cannot source this information for the operator.